Nchik-xd/my-awesome-rice/README.md

+!!!**THIS IS IMPORTANT, PLEASE, READ THIS BEFORE PASTE THE HYPRLAND CONFIG**!!!

 This rice was maded with Hyprland, Rofi and Waybar.
 Be careful if you have NIX OS cuz this race made on Arch linux

 WM: Hyprland